 The Temple Bar

-If you visit Dublin for the first time you may think that Temple Bar is a bar… but it’s actually not 🙂 It is a district on the southern side of river Liffey and it is one of Dublin must sees.
+If you visit Dublin for the first time you may think that Temple Bar is a bar… but it’s actually not 🙂 It is a district on the southern side of river Liffey and it is one of Dublin must sees, no matter if you’re visiting Dublin for one day or a longer time.
 You can indeed start your sightseeing from a pint of Guinness in The Temple Bar Pub – but I decided to see this place from outside and go for a beer to a less crowded and less popular place 🙂

 A walk around Temple Bar district is one of the most fun things to do in Dublin at night especially, when streets and pubs fill up and people go out to party 🙂